csaq5507/UIBK-703602-Compiler-Construction/guidelines.md

 - use a formatting tool, like [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html)
 - stick to the formatting used in the provided code-base
 - lines should not exceed 80 columns
-- the structure of a source file should be similar to its corresponding header file.
+- the structure of a source file should be similar to its corresponding header file

 ## System

-I'll be using a virtualised, up-to-date Ubuntu 17.10 (64 bit) to examine your submissions.
+I'll be using a virtualised, updated Ubuntu 17.10 (64 bit) to examine your submissions.
+The submitted code has to compile and run on this system.
-This tells you which software versions I'll be using.
+This information tells you which software versions I'll be using.

 ## Build System